sldownard/HTBAMIT/en/self/keep-track-of-things.md

-# How to Keep Track of Things
+# How to keep track of things

 When you are an individual contributor, you usually only have a few things to keep tabs on: a project or two, some tickets you are assigned to, a project you are collaborating with others